Spinola1014/Spinola1014/README.md

 - 👋 Hi, I’m @Spinola1014
-- 👀 I’m interested in Data Analysis and Data Science
+- 👀 I’m interested in Data Analysis and Biostatistics
-- 🌱 I’m currently learning: Python/R coding, Statistical Analysis, Machine/Deep Learning, Data Visualization
+- 🌱 I’m currently working as Data Analyst at La Princesa Hospitas in Madrid, Spain
-- 📫 How to reach me: LinkedIn (https://www.linkedin.com/in/migspiten/) or via e-mail (migspiten@gmail.com)
+- 📫 How to reach me: LinkedIn (https://www.linkedin.com/in/migspiten/?locale=en_US) or via e-mail (migspiten@gmail.com)

 <!---
 Spinola1014/Spinola1014 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.